bcbnz/pylabels/README.md

 * [Partial pages](demos/partial_page.py) - how to produce partial pages (i.e.,
   pages with some of the labels previously used).
 * [Background colours](demos/background_colours.py) - examples of solid,
-  striped and hatched backgrounds of different colours.
+  striped and hatched backgrounds of different colours on each label.
+* [Page background](demos/page_background.py) - how to add a background
+  image for each page.
 * [Nametags](demos/nametags.py) - creates a set of nametags from the list of names in the names.txt file.
 Includes the use of two custom fonts, font size selection, and centred text.